ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/create-new-document.markdown

 {PANEL: Create New Document from Clone}

-  * A new document can be created by cloning (creating a copy without attachments) from an opened [document view](../../../studio/database/documents/document-view)
+  * A new document can be created by cloning from an opened [document view](../../../studio/database/documents/document-view)
   * The clone can be saved with a new ID
 {PANEL/}